ian-whitestone/ian-whitestone.github.io/_posts/2020-05-23-tracking-state-with-type-2s.md

 If you're working closely with engineers prior to the launch of a product or new feature, you can advocate for the need for tracking historical state and have them build the data model accordingly.
 However, you will often run into two challenges with this approach:

 1. Engineers will be very reluctant to change the data model design to support analytical use cases.
 They want the application to be as performant as possible (as should you), and having a data model which keeps all historical state is not conducive to that.
 2. Most of the time, new features or products are built on top of pre-existing data models.
-As a result, modifying an existing table design to track history will come with an expensive and risky migration process (along with the aforementioned performance concerns).
+As a result, modifying an existing table design to track history will come with an expensive and risky migration process, along with the aforementioned performance concerns.

 In the user language scenario discussed above, the `language` field was added to the pre-existing `users` model, and updating this model design was out of the question.